hacktivist123/React-Hooks-Project/README.md

 # React-Hooks-Project
 This contains all the code used for my article "Getting Started With the React Hooks API." for smashing magazine

-There are about 4 branches containing code and these branches are
+There are 4 branches containing code and these branches are

 * [useEffect](https://github.com/hacktivist123/React-Hooks-Project/tree/use-effect)
 * [useState](https://github.com/hacktivist123/React-Hooks-Project/tree/use-state)